 Our local group typically does a traditional Thanksgiving Day workout that lasts a good 1.5-2 hours the morning before feasting.
 We do the same on birthday parties and other holiday events, where relaxing, eating, drinking and barbecuing is the plan of the day.

 I never thought about it, but Super Bowl Sunday is perfect for a Gut-Check Workout to help you not feel as guilty when enjoying the benefits of a friend's Super Bowl party.
 Here is a related email that inspired me:

-Stew, I would appreciate a workout which burns enough calories to make me feel less guilty about eating so much during the Super Bowl.
-Mistakes WILL be made.
-Thanks – Ben
+I would appreciate a workout which burns enough calories to make me feel less guilty about eating so much during the Super Bowl.
+Mistakes will be made.

-NO – thank you!
+No, thank you.
 This is a great idea.
 Consider it done.
 It is now on the schedule to have a challenging workout on Super Bowl Sunday for my group of local workout partners.
 Typically a rest day during the week, we will make Sunday early afternoon a challenging workout where we might burn 600-700 calories.
-That is a good amount of calories to have in the bank prior to a several hour Super Bowl party.
+That is a good amount of calories to have in the bank before a Super Bowl party.